AM-2304/rul/README.md

-# Remaining USeful Life of Transformers in Medical Industry
+# Remaining Useful Life of Transformers in Medical Industry